swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

  * **Jump to a page to edit it** (by clicking the edit icon)
  * **Remove a page** (by clicking the trash bin icon)
  * **Retrieve a page** (by clicking the 'Trash'link)

+ **Extra Features when you have the full SwiftySite experience installed**

+ * **Choose which page area's you want shown or hidden** (Like hide the header but show the sidebar on this page)
+ * **Show or hide a page in the navigation menu** (allows you to create viewable pages that are not in your site menu, for instance landing pages)

 **Switch between simple and advanced**